-“Scandi-chic chalet hotel in the Austrian Alps, with an excellent spa, friendly service and gloriously fresh mountain air”
+“Scandi-chic chalet hotel in the Austrian Tyrol, with an excellent spa, friendly service and gloriously fresh mountain air”

 This is exactly the kind of place Sankt Anton am Arlberg is.
 Although the village has seen a growth in posh ski tourism in the last 30 years, it has clearly not forgotten its charming Austrian roots.
 Perhaps it was this authenticity that drew legendary Swedish hoteliers Mikael and Johanna Landstrom to open their 3rd hotel here, amongst the snow-capped peaks and fresh mountain air.
 Or perhaps they just saw a golden opportunity.
 Either way, Valluga has found its niche perfectly, offering what no other hotel in Sankt Anton does: modern styling, excellent value and a groovy international vibe.
 This one definitely gets the Almatrieb crown.

 - Exactly what you want from a ski hotel - cosy, warm and scenic, in a charming Alpine village.
 Plus you can walk to the lifts

 - Sankt Anton am Arlberg is renowned for its excellent skiing conditions.
 There are 305km of pistes in the resort, and world-class après ski entertainment

 - Just 26 stylish, top-quality rooms, with Nespresso machines, Marshall speakers, Dux beds and free minibars